-It was also revealed that opportunity to increase access to financial services would pave the way to greater empowerment and explicitly perceive microfinance as a tool in the fight for the women's rights and independence.Some argue that although women are empowered through microfinance there is no much of sustainable development in the rural areas, reduction in unemployment and increase asset base.
-According to the study accessibility and affordability of rural microfinance services in Sri Lanka would depend on the household income. availability collateral.
-MFIs, reachability of interest availability of information technology, vocational training and level of education.
+Financial Sustainability Poverty Alleviation Feminist Empowerment Underlying development paradigm (Thomas, et al., 2001) neo-liberal market growth poverty alleviation and community development feminist critique of capitalism Target group entrepreneurial poor poorest of the poor poor women Reason for targeting women efficiency, high female repayment rates, increasing economic activity of women high levels of female poverty, women's responsibility for household well-being gender equality, human rights of women Definition of empowerment economic, expansion of individual choice and capacity for self-reliance community devel- opment, well-being and self-sufficiency transformation of power relations in society Role of participation consultation and group formation to decrease costs of service delivery and increase commit- ment and innovation development of self- owned and self- managed peoples' organizations for community development Empowerment of women to articulate their collective interests and organise for change in gender relations unemployment and increase asset base.
+According to the study accessibility and affordability of rural microfinance services in Sri Lanka would depend on the household income, availability of collateral, reachability of MFIs, interest rates. availability of information technology, vocational training and level of education.
 (Premaratne S.P, 2011).
-But argument is why so much of pre- requisites to support poor segment, country like Sri Lanka.
-This clearly shows MFIs are more focused and concern of their profitability and recovery of loans.
+But argument is why so much of prerequisites to support poor segment, country like Sri Lanka.
+This clearly shows MFIs are more focused and of their profitability concern recovery of loans.
 If so what would be the moral duty of eradicating poverty and empower women.
 Ultimate objective would be to see a win -win situation for all stakeholders if not nothing going to materialize.
 Micro service intuitions play a pivotal part.
 As any other financial institutions and profit making entities, MFIs also responsible to enhance shareholder wealth and sustain in the market with generating decent financial performances.
-As MFIs, they should select motivate and microentrepreneursestablishing of market linkages for inputs and outputs, identification of livelihood opportunities, business technical training, Microfinance societies, Self -Helped Groups (SHG) and individual clients are run by poor people who do not have much access to broader economic services and explore new opportunities in the market ,unless MFIs support.
+As MFIs, they should select and motivate microentrepreneurs establishing of market linkages for inputs and outputs, identification of livelihood opportunities, business and technical training, Microfinance societies, Self -Helped Groups (SHG) and individual clients are run by poor people who do not have much access to broader economic services and explore new opportunities in the market unless MFIs support.
 In that case clients need more intermediaries and slightly improved infrastructure to reach new markets and clients.